Property Management Help Guide for Landlords

 Gardens should be left neat, tidy and rubbish-free, with any lawns cut.
 Tenants are required to maintain the gardens to a reasonable standard, provided they are left the necessary tools.
 However, few tenants are experienced gardeners, and if you value your garden, or if it is particularly large, you may wish to employ a gardener.

 At the commencement of a tenancy the property must be in a thoroughly clean condition, and at the end of each tenancy it is the tenant’s responsibility to leave the property in similar condition.
 Where they fail to do so, cleaning will be arranged at their expense.

 We recommend that you make use of the Post Office redirection service.
 Application forms are available at their counters, and the cost is minimal.
 It is not the tenant’s responsibility to forward mail.

-Information for the tenant
+Leave Information for the Tenant

 It is helpful if you leave information for the tenant on operating the central heating and hot water system, washing machine and alarm system, and the day refuse is collected etc.

 You should provide one set of keys for each tenant.
 Where we are Managing we will arrange to have duplicates cut as required.